 Just because you might perform balayage on one client doesn’t mean it makes sense for all of your clients; just because your guest might ask for balayage doesn’t mean that that is the technique that you should ultimately perform.

 Want more balayage tips you can use to give your guests stunning results?
-Check out our Balayage Workshop!
+Check out our Balayage Tutorials!